SCA Scoring Protocol

 7. We can start tasting between minute 10 and 12 from the beginning of the infusion, when the temperature reaches about 60 degrees.

-8. We do a first round of calibration, we try all the cups on the table without valuing, but noting if there are some doubts about the uniformity or cleanliness of some cups, it is also a good time to note some descriptors that call more attention.
+8. We make a first round of calibration, we try all the cups on the table without valuing, but noting if there are some doubts about the uniformity or cleanliness of some cups, it is also a good time to note some descriptors that call more attention.

-10. With the third pass (the temperature is already close to 40 degrees) we have to see how the characteristics of the coffee evolve.
+10. With the third pass (the temperature is already close to 40 degrees) we have to see how the characteristics of the Coffee evolve.
 Arrows indicate whether the score increases or decreases.

 11. With the fourth pass (the temperature is close to 30 degrees) we have to finish with the evaluation, the description and the scores of all attributes.